ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 root         175  0.0  0.0   8168  2720 tty1     Ss+  Sep02   0:00 /sbin/agetty -o -- \u --noreset --noclear - linux
 ```

 **Answer:** Whoever owns/started the process.
-Mostly root since these are all system services, and message+ for the dbus daemon which runs under its own dedicated account.
+Mostly root since these are system services, plus message+ for the dbus daemon, which runs under its own account.

 Also ran top, sorted by memory and CPU, quit with q.

-### Q29 — How much disk space is your cyber-course directory using?
+## Q29 - How much disk space is your cyber-course directory using?

 Command:
 ```